 Does this sound counterproductive?
 Well, surfing the web is counterproductive if it’s done excessively, but it can actually increase productivity if done moderately.
 Research shows that workers who occasionally surf the web experience immediate gratification and it helps them recuperate the energy that work has drained.

 It may be time to skip-out on the McDonald’s and pack a meal with these 10 nutrients to boost your mood.
 The list of nutrients are scientifically proven to regulate mood and can be found in the food you enjoy eating.

 9. Leave your work at home

 Unless you’re regularly missing deadlines, leave your work laptop and papers at the office.
 I used to take my work laptop home every day where I would naturally open it and just work; I worked after my office hours on the weekdays and on the weekends.
 There was always something to finish.
 I made working at home a habit instead of relaxing.
 Now I’ve made leaving my work computer at the office a habit, and I can finally rest my brain after work.
 Your brain needs rest, so unless you have a deadline that you may miss, just leave the work for work and focus on the Netflix when you’re at home.

-This is pretty self-explanatory but should buy a fun mug to leave at the office.
-A mug that makes you smile, which contains a drink that quenches your thirst should boost your mood.
+This is pretty self-explanatory but you should buy a fun mug to leave at the office.
+A mug that makes you smile and contains a drink that quenches your thirst should boost your mood.